Stephen A. Emery

 President Eisenhower also warned us of the oppressive nature of the “scientific-technological elite.”
 We are nearly in “full flower” now.
 They have combined with the media to push a false narrative to support these “shelter in place” orders that have destroyed our civil rights, including our First Amendment right to associate and our rights under the Fifth and Fourteenth Amendments to earn a living.
 Currently there is no such thing as a “free press” as referenced in the Constitution—at least not as the Founders understood that term.
 Just six companies control more than 90 percent of the news media.
 This is a relatively recent phenomenon.
 The “press” used to be extremely decentralized, and that is the way it should be.
 Essentially, only the unelected decision-makers in the private media corporations currently have a “free press.”
 Even though they, along with the legal profession, are not elected, they effectively are arms of the government and have as much, or more, influence as any elected official.

-Many years ago, Congress provided at least a partial remedy by passing the Sherman Antitrust Act to address the excesses of the “robber barons” of the mid to late 1800s, but the federal courts, which are in favor of big government to expand their power, refuse to enforce it as written.
+Many years ago, Congress provided at least a partial remedy by passing the Sherman Antitrust Act to address the excesses of the “robber barons” of the mid to late 1800s, but the federal courts, which are in favor of big government and big corporations to expand their power, refuse to enforce it as written.
 The courts enforce other Acts of Congress as written; in fact, judges openly state that they must enforce statutes as written unless it would be illogical to do so.
 Judges do not claim that enforcing the Sherman Act as written would be illogical.
 Judges say only that they don’t want the Act to have the expansive affect that it would have if they did so.
 Congress has the prerogative to determine the affect of legislation, not judges.
 History has repeated.
 The Judiciary and the Executive must be compelled to enforce the Sherman Act as written to address the modern day “robber barons.”